Qabel/qabel.github.io/Qabel-Protocol-Drop.md

 ## Messages

 ### Lifetime
-A message MAY be deleted by the drop server after 24 hours.
+The maximum lifetime of a drop message is 1 week.
+If the quota for drop messages is full, the globally oldest message of a dropserver will be deleted

 ### Size
 A message MUST NOT be larger than 2KB.